joergschultzelutter/mpad/README.md

 ## The fine print

 - If you intend to host an instance of this program, you need to be a licensed ham radio operator
-- APRS is a registered trademark of APRS Software andBob Bruninga, WB4APR
+- APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR